The Horseman on the Roof: Plot

 As night descends, they seek shelter from the rain in a small abandoned mansion, where they warm themselves at the fireplace and drink wine.
 Pauline conveys her feelings for him, but Angelo remains a gentleman.
 Pauline recounts how she met her husband, forty years her senior.
 She was a sixteen-year-old country doctor's daughter when she found him near death with a bullet in his chest.
 Her father saved his life, and she tended to him for days, nursing him back to health.
 When he recovered, he left without revealing his identity, but six months later, he returned and asked for her hand in marriage—revealing he was a Count with extensive property.

 Angelo prepares to leave, but Pauline decides to stay in the mansion for the night.
 As she climbs the staircase, she collapses showing symptoms of cholera.
 Angelo rushes her to the fireplace, rips the clothing from her body, and vigorously rubs alcohol on her skin—tending to her throughout the night trying to save her life.
 In the morning, Angelo is awakened by Pauline's frail but loving touch.
 Soon they are back on the road, completing the last few miles to Pauline's castle, where they are met by her husband, Count Laurent de Théus.
 Angelo leaves and returns to Italy to fight in the revolution.

 One year later, Pauline returns to Aix where everything appears as it once was—but the cholera has taken a heavy toll.
 She looks for the house near the Bishop's Palace where Angelo stayed.
 She writes letters to Angelo, inquiring after his condition.
 Another year passes, and Pauline finally receives a letter from Angelo at the castle.
 She walks off alone to read it, while the Count watches from a window, knowing Angelo's memory would not fade.
 Pauline looks east towards the snow-covered Alps that separate her from Italy and Colonel Angelo Pardi, the young gallant officer who once saved her life.

 Cast

 Production

+Principal photography began from 16 May 1994 to 17 November 1994.